wilsd15/wilsd15/README.md

 >I have been married for 15 years, I have 3 teenagers one girl and two boys.

 <img src="graduation-cap-solid.svg" width="75" height="75">

->I will be graduating with my Bachlors in Software development in May 2023
+>I will be graduating with my Bachelors in Software development in May 2023

-- 🔭 I’m currently working on my Bachlors Degree at Broward College
+- 🔭 I’m currently working on my Bachelor's Degree at Broward College
 - 🌱 I’m currently learning Software Development
 - 👯 I’m looking to collaborate on more projects
 - 🤔 I’m looking for help with learning how to write code